walidabualafia/khidmitak.com/README.md

-# Khidmitak static site bundle
+# Seereh static site bundle

 This folder now ships a multi-page static site ready to deploy as-is.
 Pages use shared header/footer partials, a central design token sheet, and lightweight JavaScript for the mobile menu.